 Rules Lawyering from the Dust

-Having done a fair amount of trail work both as a volunteer and a paid Federal employee I also know that a trail system that traverses Federal land actually constitutes a sizable long term investment by the government for the citizens of the the country.
-While most trails lack walls (this one actually has numerous rock walls supporting the trail surface) they are numbered, and entered in a Federal Facilities catalog of assets.
+Having done a fair amount of trail work both as a volunteer and a paid Federal employee I also know that a trail system that traverses Federal land actually constitutes a sizable long-term investment by the government for the citizens of the country.
+While most trails lack walls (this one actually has numerous rock walls supporting the trail surface) they are numbered and entered in a Federal Facilities catalog of assets.

 Only after I passed a family of four from France did I resolve to at least write some letters about this.
 Is this what we want the rest of the world to see American’s as half-crazy, anti-social, pretend warlords with shit for attitude?